 The Narrow Gate

 Jesus said in Matthew 7:13, enter through the narrow gate and avoid the wide gate.
 For me, the only interpretation of this command is, don't follow the herd.
 Which, following the herd, is what most Christians do.
-The "wide gate" verse backs up my views on the churches' deficiencies, as described in Time to Leave the Denominations.
+The "wide gate" verse backs up my views on the churches' deficiencies, as described in Time to Leave the Churches.

 13 “Enter through the narrow gate.
 For wide is the gate and broad is the road that leads to destruction, and many enter through it.
 14 But small is the gate and narrow the road that leads to life, and only a few find it.